Skip to content

 -Pattern

-A regex pattern to match environment variable names against.
+A regex pattern to find matching environment variable names.

 Type: String